 Employer-Provided Health Insurance

 Money that is used for health insurance through an employer and some medical expenses are deductible.
 This means that your “income” for the purposes of taxation is lowered by this amount and no taxes are paid on this money.
 If you have an income of $100,000 and spend $10,000 on your health insurance, you will be taxed based on a salary of $90,000.
 This reflects the fact that, because of their necessity, we don’t really think of medical expenses as taxable spending.

 Other People’s Money

 Taking debt does not, from an economic perspective, create wealth.
 This makes sense; a loan of $1,000 gives you cash but means that you owe the lender that back, plus interest.
-Paying off debt, however, is a type of savings; if you have paid off $100 of your loan, then you only owe the lender $900 (it has increased your net worth).
+Paying off debt, however; if you have paid off $100 of your loan, then you only owe the lender $900 (it has increased your net worth).
 Taking debt is not taxed.
-Paying off debt is not an exempted form of savings.
-That means that post-tax dollars are used to pay off debt, so the debt is effectively taxed when it is paid back and not when it is taken.
+Paying off debt is not usually an exempted form of savings.
+That means that post-tax dollars are used to pay off debt, so the debt is typically taxed when it is paid back and not when it is taken.

 Next: Read How Much Is Taxed?